benSepanski/breadthNPageInSYCL/README.md

 ## Directory structure

 * `bfs` contains the SYCL implementation of BFS
-* `bench` contains instructions for benchmarking the implementations
+* `pagerank` contains the SYCL implementation of BFS
-* `annotatedLonestar` provides annotations on the Lonestar GPU implemenations of BFS and PR for quick reference
+* `annotatedLonestar` provides annotations on the Lonestar GPU implementations of BFS and a copy of the Lonestar GPU implementation of pagerank for quick reference.
 * `libsyclutils` provides a skeleton for the bfs and pagerank SYCL applications, as well as some objects needed in both (such as a graph which plays with SYCL,